Frangidha/Testing/README.md

 <h3>Pep8 Validation</h3>

-All python code was ran through pep8online.com validator and any warnings or errors were fixed.
-Code then validated successfully.
+<p>All python code was ran through pep8online.com validator and any warnings or errors were fixed.
+Code then validated successfully.</p>

-In gitpod, warning was displayed by linter that string statement has no effect at line 6 but this is mainly used for documentation.
+<p>In gitpod, warning was displayed by linter that string statement has no effect at line 6 but this is mainly used for documentation.
 Unuses variables because this function give 4 output and is different variables are used in different functions but all variables are used.
-So this warning is ignored.
+So this warning is ignored.</p>
 <img src="readme/images/Results.jpg" alt="No Error PEP8" />

 <h3>Bugs and fixes</h3>